General/Process Questions About Leasing Your Land to Solar Developers

-The concepts are similar but renting generally implies shorter-term use, such as renting a house for a few months.
+The concepts are similar but renting generally involves shorter-term use, such as renting a house for a few months.
 Leases are long-term contracts.
-A solar land lease is typically for 20 years.
+A solar land lease is typically for 20 or more years.

-Most developers are willing to carve out a portion of a project area to accommodate structures you want to remain there or even continue to live in, such as a house.
-Developers may also be willing, at their expense, to demolish and remove smaller structures you no longer use, such as a small barn or shed.
+Most developers are willing to carve out a portion of a project area to accommodate structures that you want to remain there or continue to live in.
+Developers may also be willing, at their expense, to demolish and remove smaller structures that you no longer use, such as a barn or shed.